jadegosar/Python_Projects/README.md

-# Web Scaping and Converting information contained in PDFs to structured data in Python
+# Web Scraping and Converting information contained in PDFs to structured data in Python
 This repository holds scipts created in Python to perform webpage scraping and converting PDFs to structured data.

 ## College_Sports_Web_Scraping.py